noislabs/whitepaper/src/security.md

 # Security

-Nois Network provides a unbiasable publicly verifiable source of randomness to dapps.
+Nois Network provides an unbiasable publicly verifiable source of randomness to dapps.
 We assume the following threat model:
 ## Security of the drand network